Glossary

 Phlebotomy is the process of taking blood through a needle in the vein, for the purpose of blood testing.

-Trans-vaginal Oocyte Retrieval (TVOR), sometimes referred to as TVOA, egg collection or egg pick-up (OPU), is the collection of a woman’s egg cells to be used in fertility procedures where the embryo is grown outside the uterus, such as IVF and ICSI.
+Trans-vaginal Oocyte Retrieval (TVOR), sometimes referred to as TVOA, egg collection or egg pick-up (OPU), is the collection of a patient’s egg cells to be used in fertility procedures where the embryo is grown outside the uterus, such as IVF and ICSI.

 Ultrasound is a sound wave used in detecting and measuring objects, and is used extensively in medical imaging.
 Ultrasound examinations for fertility treatment are usually vaginal because higher frequency sound, that has less tissue penetration, can be used to see the pelvic structures in high detail.